(B) Boron NMR

 11Boron

-11B-NMR (fig. 3)is more sensitive and yields sharper signals than 10B and is therefore usually the boron nuclide of choice.
-Coupling to proton is not usually observed except in the smallest and most symmetric molecules such and NaBH4.
+11B-NMR (fig. 4) is more sensitive and yields sharper signals than 10B and is therefore usually the boron nuclide of choice.
+The coupling between boron and fluorine contain positive and negative components that cancel each other out so that a singlet is observed for BF3 (Fig. 4).
 A broad signal in the spectrum arising from the boron in the NMR tube is apparent in the spectrum below.

 11B spectrum